Steveorevo/node-red-contrib-publishflows/README.md

 the current project; overwriting/updating any existing nodes that share the same I.D.

-Only the defined parts from the PublishFlows' project will be copied and merged.
-The defined parts are stored in the project folder within a file called manifest.js.
+Only the declared parts from the PublishFlows' project will be copied and merged.
+The declared parts are stored in the project folder within a file called manifest.js.
 The manifest file lists the components that are to be shared and used within other projects.
 Users of the dependent project should avoid editing the imported components as they will be overwritten with the